Recommended age group: 7–11 (KS2)

 Time required: two (or three) 45–60 min sessions

-Equipment: Plan your advertising campaign activity sheet, computer design or film facilities per group.
-Tennis rackets and balls (optional).
+Equipment: Plan Your Advertising Campaign activity sheet, Tennis Advertising example images presentation, computer design or film facilities per group, tennis rackets, tennis balls (optional).

 - Introduce tennis (including wheelchair tennis) to your students.
-You can use the video above, or get active and have a go yourselves.
+You can use the video above, the Tennis Advertising example images presentation and/or get active and have a go yourselves.

-- Introduce the tennis advertising campaign activity and objective.
-Using the planning worksheet, students can start developing one or more of:
+- Introduce the lesson activity and objective.
+Using the Plan your Advertising Campaign activity sheet, ask students to start developing one or more of:

-Top tip: Encourage students to think about the structure of their film, for example a 30 second film could include four clips of five seconds and one of 10 seconds.
+- Top tip for film or storyboard: encourage students to think about the structure of their film, for example, a 30-second film could include four clips of five seconds and one of 10 seconds.

 - Ask the groups can carry out independent research into tennis (activity sheet part 8) and map out a rough plan of their advert.